 Here’s how to get each of these in place:

-To track QA scores at a consistent clip, you’ll need to set up a dedicated team to conduct support conversation reviews.
+To track and measure QA scores at a consistent clip, you’ll need to set up a dedicated team to conduct support conversation reviews.

 If you have a large customer support team, you might need a QA specialist or two to grade conversations and offer feedback to agents.
 QA specialists are full-time employees who only focus on QA reviews.

 On the other hand, if you’re a small business with only a few support agents, your QA team can consist of support managers and senior agents.
 Make sure your agents and managers allot a specific time each week for QA so it doesn’t get ignored in favor of other support activities.

 Your QA scorecard helps you evaluate agent performance based on customer support criteria that matter to your business.